CaitlinSwickard/Rotating_navigation_animation/readme.md

 # Rotating Navigation Animation

-For this project I built a simple article or blog page.
+For this project I built a simple article/blog page.
 The animation for this project happens when a user clicks the navigation selection (hamburger button) in the top left corner.
 From there the page rotates and flips up to reveal the hidden navigation links.
 This project is a fun replacement for a navbar in a simple web page.

 [View deployed page here](https://caitlinswickard.github.io/Rotating_navigation_animation/)
 - [Installation](#install)